 7. Optimize images

 A common practice by website designers is to retain the original filename of a stock photo.
 But keyword-rich filenames are an SEO opportunity.
 For example, we renamed the header photo in this post from Depositphotos_33099063_L.jpg to seo-direction.jpg.
-The image has the alt text, “SEO Elements.”
+The image has the alt text “SEO Elements.”

 SEO Tip: Whenever possible, use original photos rather than stock images.
 Google is okay with AI-generated images created with apps like DALL·E or Stable Diffusion.

 8. Optimize off-page elements